 The spa also features a chic garden area with saunas, lounge chairs and plunge pool you can enjoy for the day – either before or after your treatment.
 But if you’re digging the privacy thing, there’s also a private “tree house suite” featuring a soaking tub, fireplace and that stunning bed that you can rent out – for the entire day if you like!
 Genius.

-Everything at the Meadowood spa was understated, minimalist, modern but a touch rustic at the same time.
+Everything at the Meadowood spa was understated, minimalist, modern but a touch wabi-sabi at the same time.
 I wanted to stay forever.

 But we had to go.
 We were scheduled to hop across the valley from Napa into Sonoma – driving through stunning vistas of vineyards blooming with mustard btw – to stay at Sonoma’s famed Farmhouse Inn.
 Farmhouse Inn takes boutique to another level.
-Tucked in on We were greeted at reception by very nice staff and two resident cats who were eager to escort us to our room.
+Tucked into an open and backed up upon a forrest, the four yellow guest buildings pop against the see of green.
+We were greeted at reception by very nice staff and two resident cats who were eager to escort us to our room.
 The staff, not the cats though we were warned they’d try to snuggle with any cat enthusiast.
 With only 25 rooms you’re going to get very personalized service.
 And of course I swooned over the design.
 The rooms put the perfect modern spin on cottage chic.

 The rooms also feature soaking tubs which I made liberal use of, especially since they offer bath salts, sugar scrubs and homemade soaps at reception so you can make your own mini-spa kit.
 I don’t think I’ve bathed so much in one weekend.
 But I did drag myself back out of the room to give the Farmhouse Inn spa a test run.
 Set up in the Inn’s “barn,” I was equally impressed by the spa’s design.
 It was less modern zen and more down home – like you were walking into someplace immediately familiar and welcoming.
 I’m also a sucker for any space that’s all white!